 During the financial year 2019-2020, the Board of Directors at its Meeting held on 20 August 2019 appointed Mr. Vivek Kaul (DIN: 00345022) as an Additional Director on the Board of Directors of the Company with immediate effect.
 Further, Mr. Vikash Kumar Jewrajka (DIN: 01495403) retired as Independent Director w.e.f.
 22 September 2019, upon conclusion of his tenure as an Independent Director.
-He also tendered his resignation upon his retirement and has confirmed that other then the reason stated by him in his resignation.
+He also tendered his resignation upon his retirement and has confirmed that other then the reason stated by him in his resignation letter, there is no other reason for his resignation.

 All material information was circulated to the Directors before the Board Meetings or placed at the Board Meetings including minimum information required to be placed before the Board as prescribed under Regulation 17(7) read with Part A of Schedule II, of the Listing Regulations.